kgpp34/kgpp34/README.md

 ###
 - 🔭 Container App Deployment & Observability Platform Developer
-- 🌱 Don't like Java，But I need use Java to earn myself
+- 🌱 Don't like Java，But Java earns myself
 - ^ - ^ As u can see, None of my repos are Java Project